tylermassey/tylermassey.github.com/src/content.md

 # 👋

-<div id="tagline">Hey, I'm <span id="name">Tyler Massey</span>, and I enjoy creating software for people that is as usable as it is useful.
+<div id="tagline">Hey, I'm <span id="name">Tyler Massey</span>, and I enjoy creating software that is as usable as it is useful.
 When I'm not at my computer, you can find me on the disc golf course or at the park with my <span id="maya">dog.</span></div>

 #### Links